jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 [documentation](#redux-ref-01).

 ### RDF Generation and the Sinopia Server
-As the Redux state captures the event of a user entering or linking data to when it happens in the React components, at any particular point-in-time Sinopia can generates RDF.
+As the Redux state captures the event of a user entering or linking data in the React components, Sinopia can generates RDF at any particular point-in-time on demand.
 From the previous Redux example, clicking on the **Previw RDF** uses a Redux reducer to create an instance of the RDF `GraphBuilder` class and generate the following RDF graph that can then be saved and published through the backend Sinopia Server: